Secure CheckoutPersonal information is secured with SSL technology.

 - Paperback ISBN:

-Fernando Rivera is a professor of sociology at the University of Central Florida.
-Rivera has received funding from the National Science Foundation and the U.S. Department of Agriculture for his disaster research.
-In addition, he participated in the Research Education in Disaster Mental Health training fellowship from the National Institute of Mental Health (NIMH) and Dartmouth University.
-He is also the editor of two books on disaster vulnerability, hazards and resilience and several journal articles and book chapters.
-He is currently a principal co-investigator on a National Science Foundation-funded interdisciplinary project examining restoration and resilience in coupled human-natural systems.
-He earned his master's degree and PhD in sociology from the University of Nebraska, Lincoln and his bachelor's degree in sociology from the University of Puerto Rico, Mayagüez.
-He also completed a NIMH-sponsored post-doctoral fellowship at the Institute for health, health care policy, and aging research at Rutgers University.
+Fernando Rivera is a professor of sociology and director of the Puerto Rico Research Hub at the University of Central Florida.
+He has received funding from the National Science Foundation and the U.S. Department of Agriculture for his disaster research.
+He is the co-editor of two books on disaster vulnerability, hazards, and resilience and several journal articles and book chapters.
+Dr. Rivera is currently a principal co-investigator on a National Science Foundation-funded interdisciplinary project examining restoration and resilience in coupled human-natural systems.

 Professor of Sociology and Director of the Puerto Rico Research Hub, University of Central Florida - Orlando, FL, USA